UadKLab/CLIPPER-2.0/README.md

 ## Extra tips

-If you wish to plot using specific filter requirements, we recommend performing an initial annotation on the full dataset without visualizations, filter the peptides based on your preference (that might be multiple testing corrected pvalues), delete the rows containing peptides which does not satisfy your criteria, and run the annotator again.
+If you wish to plot using specific filter requirements, we recommend performing an initial annotation on the full dataset without visualizations, filter the peptides based on your preference (that might be multiple testing corrected pvalues), delete the rows containing peptides which does not satisfy your criteria, and run CLIPPER 2.0 again.

 When repeatedly running the same file, for example if you wish to test different argument configurations, it is recommended to specify the output folder as "-o FOLDER_NAME".
 CLIPPER 2.0 will look in the output folder for previous Uniprot annotation data, and if present (if the annotation was run in the same folder previously), CLIPPER 2.0 will not fetch data from uniprot, but reuse the present annotation file, speeding up processing time a lot.